-Got Plans?
+Got plans?
 Five things to do this weekend

 Pittsburg Farmers Market

-Come buy fresh produce and other items locally at the Pittsburg Farmers Market.
-The Market is open every Saturday from April- October and Wednesday from May to September.
-The Market will be open from 8 a.m. to noon.
+People can buy fresh produce and other items locally at 8 a.m. to noon at the Pittsburg Farmers Market.
+The Market is open every Saturday from April to October and Wednesday from May to September.
 The Pittsburg Farmers’ Market operates as a dynamic, producer only, farmers market that contributes to the success of local food growers and producers by serving as a business incubator to strengthen our local economy and serve as a community gathering place while contributing to the education and health of southeast Kansas residents.